craftingcity/The-Known-World/World Notes/Underdark/Tables/Underdark Travel Table.md

 d100 | for something might happen
 --- | ---
 01-10 | Death.
 Something happened here.
 This one didn't make it.
 There is nothing to gain here.
 11-20 | Disease.
 A natural feature is affected.
-This one has even gone mad.
+The sickness is visibly destructive.
 21-30 | Posion.
 This thing is intentionally destructive to you.
 There is nothing to gain here.
 31-40 | Group.
 Theres a lot of them, and you're in their space.
+4 | One alone.
+Its just this one, and maybe its bad still.
+5 |

 # Plunderance!